-The North American Rock Gardening Society defines rock gardens as: “Gardens in which rocks and plants appropriate to them are the chief landscape elements.”
+The North American Rock Gardening Society defines rock gardens as: “Gardens in which rock and plants appropriate to them are the chief landscape elements.”

 A rock garden can inspire many different designs.
-Your design is affected by the amount and size of rocks you choose, the plants you add, and the way you arrange the rocks around the garden.
+Your design is affected by the amount and size of rock you choose, the plants you add, and the way you arrange the rock around the garden.

-In a rock garden, the rocks and plants should interact and balance each other.
-In order to achieve this, it helps to first get an idea of what style you want.
+In a rock garden design, the rock and plants should interact and balance each other.
+In order to achieve this rock garden design, it helps to first get an idea of what style you want.
 Here are some ideas:

 Your rock garden can be filled with plants and trees–or the rocks themselves can be the focus.

-In a minimalist rock garden, the rocks are the center of attention.
-For this look, you want to find large rocks.
+In a minimalist rock garden or yard, the rock is the center of attention.
+For this look, you want to find large rock.
 You can set them around the garden or stack them together to create a rustic stone tower.

-Around the rocks, you want a solid color.
+Around the rock landscaping, you want a solid color.
 You can create this look by putting down gravel, as in the above picture, or you can use sand or grass to achieve a similar effect.

 Remember, for the minimalist rock garden, less is more.
-Limit the rocks and rock formations and use larger rocks rather than more rocks to fill the space.
+Limit the rock formations and use larger rock rather than more rocks to fill the space.
 If you include plants, you want short plants that aren’t too flashy or colorful.

 Moss and water can make a rock garden feel like a fairyland.

 Another popular style of rock garden is a water garden.
-If you already have a body of water nearby, this look will be easy to perfect.
+If you already have a body of water nearby, this look for your rock garden will be easy to perfect.
 If not, you can add a pond to your yard or use fountains to bring in more water.

-To compliment the water, you’ll want to incorporate various kinds of moss into your garden.
+To compliment the rock water feature, you’ll want to incorporate various kinds of moss into your garden.
 Moss can be difficult to care for, so helping it grow might take a bit of trial and error, but I promise it’s worth it.

 A water rock garden will feel especially serene and calm.
 You’ll want an element of flowing water so the soundscape enhances the landscape.
-Make sure to include some dry rocks for seating and plenty of rocks for the water to run over and around.
+Make sure to include some dry rock for seating and plenty of rock for the water to run over and around.

 Red rocks can transform any garden into a hauntingly beautiful desert.